 What is the treatment for liver cancer?

 The treatment chosen depends upon how much the cancer has spread and the general health of the liver.
 For example, the extent of cirrhosis (scarring) of the liver can determine the treatment options for the cancer.
-Similarly the spread and extent of spread of cancer beyond the liver tissue plays an important part in the types of treatment options that may be most effective.
+Similarly, the spread and extent of spread of cancer beyond the liver tissue plays an important part in the types of treatment options that may be most effective.

 Ablation therapy: This is a procedure that can kill cancer cells in the liver without any surgery.
-The doctor can kill cancer cells using heat, laser, or injecting a special alcohol or acid directly into the cancer.
-This technique may be used in palliation when the cancer is unresectable.
+The doctor can kill cancer cells using heat, laser, or by injecting a special alcohol or acid directly into the cancer.
+This technique may be used in palliative care when the cancer is unresectable.

-Sorafenib is an oral medication that can prolong survival (up to 3 months) in patients with advanced liver cancer.
+Targeted Agent: Sorafenib (Nexavar) is an oral medication that can prolong survival (up to 3 months) in patients with advanced liver cancer.
 Side effects of sorafenib (Nexavar) include fatigue, rash, high blood pressure, sores on the hands and feet, and loss of appetite.

 Get the latest treatment options.